 - Chronic suppurative OM.

 AOM can be complicated by infratemporal and intracranial infection.
 These are conditions of significant morbidity.
-However, the incidence of severe complications is much lower in adults (one in 100,000 children compared to one in 300,000 adults per year).
+However, the incidence of severe complications is much lower in adults (1 in 100,000 children compared to 1 in 300,000 adults per year).